OutOfTheBots/ili9341-tft/README.md

 This project so far has been developed on the ESP8266 using Micro-Python There is much futher development yet to come and plan to make a high level GUI user interface for the ESP32

+When calling the load_image(image_file, chunk_size=1024) you can specify the chunk size that it reads from file and dumps to the screen.
+The larger the chunk size the better the speed of transfer but the more the cost in RAM.
+1kb is default value due to some boards being very limits with aviable RAM.